edmunds/databricks-rest-client/README.md

 - Cluster Service

+- DBFS Service

+- Groups Service

-- Dbfs Service
+- Instance Profiles Service

 - Job Service

 - Library Service

 - Workspace Service

-- Groups Service

-- Instance Profiles Service

 Please look at the javadocs for the specific service to get more detailed information on what functionality is currently available.